coosalodge/history-book/contents/06-lists/james-e-west-fellowship.md

 Those who are recognized by the James E. West Fellowship Award will cast their own "lengthened shadow" as they help ensure the Scouting legacy for future generations of young people and create the financial stability of the program in the twenty-first century for their local council.

-Coosa Lodge presents these Fellowships to Arrowmen who have spent countless hours further the ideals of the Order of the Arrow.
+Coosa Lodge presents these Fellowships to Arrowmen who have spent countless hours furthering the ideals of the Order of the Arrow.
 The award is given as often as is deemed appropriate.

 * 2006 - James Tarbox
 *	2007 - Travis Tarbox